PurdueCS190-FALL2014/lab1/README.md

 We're going to use GitHub throughout the semester to share the labs with you.
 Every lab will have a README (which is really just a file, README.md), which will outline the labs instructions.
 Just like this one!

-#### Student GitHub Accounts
+### Creating a Student GitHub Account

-After you've created a regular GitHub account, since we're all students GitHub gives us free education accounts.
+GitHub gives all students free education accounts.
 This gives you extra free private repositories.

-To activate your student account, go to https://education.github.com and follow the steps there.
+To get a student account, go to https://education.github.com and follow the steps there.

+After you've done this, be sure to give your TA your GitHub username.

 ### Syllabus ###